wyatt009/mediapipe_aarch64RPI4/README.md

 step 8.
 Disable carotene_o4t in third_party/BUILD

 Before running the command on step 9.
-Build the package Is to create an symlink to python3 and python3 using this command sudo ln -s /usr/bin/python3 /usr/bin/python
+Build the package Is to create an symlink to python3 and python using this command sudo ln -s /usr/bin/python3 /usr/bin/python